Black Friday and Cyber Monday are increasingly merging

 Continue Reading Below

 Adobe Analytics reported Saturday that more customers are going to stores to get items they bought online.
-That trend contributed to a record $6.22 billion spent online by the end of Friday, up nearly 24 percent from last year.
+That trend contributed to a record $6.22 billion spent online Friday, up nearly 24 percent from last year.

+But the fastest-growing online shopping day is Thanksgiving.
+Online sales totaled $3.7 billion on Thursday, up 28 percent from last year.

-It's a sign retailers are merging online business with their physical stores even as fewer people travel to those stores on Black Friday.
+It's a sign that retailers are merging online business with their physical stores even as fewer people travel to those stores on Black Friday.
+Walmart, Kohl's and Target are among major retailers that are expanding the number of stores where shoppers can pick up online orders.

+Adobe says a record $2.1 billion in sales were done from customers on their smartphones.
+About a third of online Black Friday sales were made from phones.

-ShopperTrak, which tracks Black Friday foot traffic, says there was a 1.7 percent decline from the same period last year.
+ShopperTrak, which tracks Black Friday foot traffic, reported Saturday there was a 1.7 percent decline from last year.
+But the research firm predicts that eight of the season's 10 busiest in-person shopping days are still to come, aided by the fact that this year there are four Saturdays in December before Christmas.

-Adobe says more than $2 billion in sales were done from smartphones alone.

 Advertisement

-Note: This story has been updated to correct the day the record amount was spent online to Friday, instead of Thursday.